 SCCC provides educational programs related to awareness and prevention of sexual assault.
-Annually, the Advising and Counseling Center provides workshops on prevention, and the Office of Campus Life provides workshops on safety and health and wellness.
+Annually, the Student Success Center provides workshops on prevention, and the Office of Campus Life provides workshops on safety and health and wellness.
 A number of workshops and seminars, documentaries and film series, and survivor panels are held on campus in collaboration with Domestic Abuse and Sexual Assault Intervention Services (DASI) of Sussex County and with the Center for Prevention and Counseling of Newton, NJ.
-Presentations for faculty and staff on sexual violence and trauma are scheduled.
-The Clothesline Project, a domestic violence
+Presentations for faculty and staff on sexual violence and trauma are regularly scheduled.

-Campus Map
+Campus Maps